Pebble Beach Concours d'Elegance: History

 The Pebble Beach Concours d'Elegance was founded in 1950 as an adjunct to the Pebble Beach Road Race, a race event sponsored by the Sports Car Club of America and conducted on a circuit of closed public roads.
 The 1950 and 1951 Concours were held on a practice tee and driving range adjacent to the Beach Club, a private club near the Del Monte Lodge (now known as "The Lodge at Pebble Beach").
 Thirty cars were exhibited on November 4, 1950, and a smaller field of 23 on May 27, 1951.
 In 1952, the event was moved to the 18th green of the Pebble Beach Golf Links, between the Lodge at Pebble Beach and the Pacific Ocean, overlooking Carmel Bay.

 The Pebble Beach Concours d'Elegance has continued since 1950 with one missed year: in 1960, the show was cancelled due to scheduling conflicts.
 In addition, heavy rain at the event in 1963 and 1965 made the lawn area unusable, and so the cars were shown at the old start/finish line of the road race, near the horse stables now known as the Pebble Beach Equestrian Center.

 In 2001, the event saw an introduction of a new category for preservation cars.
-This category was designed to "bear witness to the passage of time", including the so-called barn find car.The 2006 event saw 175 cars lining the 18th green and hole of Pebble Beach Golf Links with 25 judged classes, with cars brought to Pebble Beach from 27 states and 13 countries (including the U.S.).
+This category was designed to "bear witness to the passage of time", including the so-called barn find car.

+The 2006 event saw 175 cars lining the 18th green and hole of Pebble Beach Golf Links with 25 judged classes, with cars brought to Pebble Beach from 27 states and 13 countries (including the U.S.).
 The event describes itself as "Exhibiting prewar and postwar automobiles along with the latest in concept car designs, the Pebble Beach Concours d'Elegance is the premiere concours in the world."

 24 of the 175 cars in the field come from outside the U.S, representing Italy, England, France, Switzerland, Australia, China, Germany, Mexico, Czech Republic, Netherlands, and the Philippines.
 The total estimated cost of the vehicles spread across the 18th fairway at the 2006 event was US$200 million.
 From 227 cars in 2005, the 2006 event had a field reduced to 175 cars.
 Organizers said the change was made to allow more time to judge each car.

 In 2009, the Pebble Beach Concours included classic motorcycles for the first time under the theme of pre-1959 British Motorcycles.

 The Concours received the 2011 Motoring Event of the Year award by the International Historic Motoring Awards.

 With the 2020 event being scrapped by the COVID-19 pandemic, the 70th was deferred to 2021.

 Each year's Pebble Beach Concours honors a featured marque (manufacturer), coachbuilder, or type.
-A cottage, or mansion industry has sprung up to support what has long since become more properly a janitorial d'elegance, having little to do with the genuine European events of the 1930s.
+Though the original European "Concours d'Elegance" events of the early 20th century focused on then-new cars and coachwork, the modern Concours show circuit focuses primarily on classic and vintage collector cars.